aneelakheli/Java/src/InnerClass/InnerClassREADME.md

 **Declaring Local Classes**
 we can define a local class inside any block. for example, we can define a local class in a method body, a _for_ loop, or an _if_ clause.

+## Anonymous Classes

+Anonymous classes enable you to make our code more concise.
+They enable our classes to declare and instantiate a class at the same time.
+They are like local classes except that they do not have a name.
+Use them if we need to use a local class only once.

+The anonymous class expression consists of the following:

+The __new__ operator
+The name of an interface to implement or a class to extend.
+In [this](./HelloWorldAnonymousClass.java) example, the anonymous class is implementing the interface HelloWorld.

+Parentheses that contain the arguments to a constructor, just like a normal class instance creation expression.
+Note: When you implement an interface, there is no constructor, so you use an empty pair of parentheses, as in this example.

+A body, which is a class declaration body.
+More specifically, in the body, method declarations are allowed but statements are not.

+Because an anonymous class definition is an expression, it must be part of a statement.
+In this example, the anonymous class expression is part of the statement that instantiates the frenchGreeting object.
+(This explains why there is a semicolon after the closing brace.)